waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_8.md

 end
 ```

 Notice how this test is structured.
-This problem is similar to the `release_bike` test for docking station.
+This problem is similar to the `get_bike` test for docking station.
 It is tempting to test that the bike is not broken after we've called `fix_bikes`.
 However, by using doubles, we can see that this would be a vacuous test:

 ```ruby
 require 'garage'